Courthouse Office Decorating Contest

 Friday, 10:00 am – 4:00 pm; Cambria County Historical Society – Display throughout the Holiday Season

 The entire community is invited to participate in our gingerbread contest, sponsored by the Cambria County Historical Society.
 While the contest is for entrants age 18 and under, everyone is welcome to display their own gingerbread masterpiece!
 The structure of the entry may be made of non-edible materials but all visible surfaces must be edible.
-Prizes will be awarded for most representative of the HOLIDAYS, most ARTISTIC, most representative of CAMBRIA COUNTY HISTORY, and Best of Show.
+Prizes will be awarded for most representative of the HOLIDAYS, most ARTISTIC, most representative of CAMBRIA COUNTY HISTORY, and Most Creative.
 View the guidelines here.

 Join the fun and start your own Christmas tradition!
 Visit the gingerbread display from 10 am to 4 pm and 6:30 pm to 8:30 pm on Friday, or on Saturday from 12:30 pm to 3 pm during the Holiday Open House, and throughout the holiday season.